Email: Janet@akinlaws.com | Phone: 212-825-1400

 Often times, victims of gender discrimination are also victims of sexual harassment, which is defined as any unwelcomed sexual advance, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
 Harassment does not have to be of a sexual nature and can include offensive remarks about a person’s sex or sexual orientation.
 For example, it would be illegal to make stereotypical and offensive comments about women in general by saying woman can’t drive, or do the work that men can do.
 It would equally be illegal to refer to a gay man as “she” or “princess” just as it would be illegal to refer to a lesbian woman as “he” in a derogatory manner.
 Unlike the usual sexual harassment scenario (often men harassing woman) with sexual harassment claims involving Gender Discrimination it is often the case that both the victim and the harasser are from the same sex.
 The harasser being from the same sex, does not make the harassment any less vicious or any less actionable.

-If you feel that you have been subjected to sexual harassment, call the office at 212-825-1400 and ask Ms. TouJague to schedule a free consultation (confidential) with one of the experienced sexual harassment and employment discrimination attorney at the Akin Law Group.
+If you feel that you have been subjected to sexual harassment, call the office at 212-825-1400 and ask Ms. TouJague to schedule a free consultation (confidential) with one of the experienced employment discrimination and sexual harassment attorney at the Akin Law Group. or click here to complete our contact form.